-- 1. Remove cylinder valve plastic dust seal.
-Clean the cylinder valve outlet of impurities that may clog orifices and damage seats before connecting the regulator/flowmeter. - Crack the valve (open then close) momentarily, pointing the outlet away from people and sources of ignition.
-Wipe with a clean lint free cloth. - 2.
-Match regulator/flowmeter to cylinder.
+1. Remove cylinder valve plastic dust seal.
+Clean the cylinder valve outlet of impurities that may clog orifices and damage seats before connecting the regulator/flowmeter.

+Crack the valve (open then close) momentarily, pointing the outlet away from people and sources of ignition.
+Wipe with a clean lint free cloth.

+- 2. Match regulator/flowmeter to cylinder.
 Before connecting, check that the regulator/flowmeter label and cylinder marking agree and that the regulator/flowmeter inlet and cylinder outlet match.
 NEVER CONNECT a regulator/flowmeter designed for a particular gas or gases to a cylinder containing any other gas. - 3.
 Connect the regulator/flowmeter inlet connection to cylinder or pipeline and tighten it firmly but not excessively, with a suitable spanner. - 4.
-Connect and tighten the outlet hose firmly and attach down-stream equipment.
-The flowmeter must be in the vertical position to read accurately. - 5.
-The regulator/flowmeter has a self-reseating relief valve not designed to protect down stream equipment.
-To protect sensitive down-stream equipment a separate safety device may be necessary.
+Connect and tighten the outlet hose firmly and attach down-stream equipment. - 5.
+To protect sensitive down-stream equipment a separate safety device may be necessary if the regulator/ flowmeter is not fitted with a pressure relief device.